WalterSimoncini/Perceptron/README.md

 ### Requirements

 In case you want to recreate the charts in the `charts` folder you might have to install the libraries listed in `requirements.txt`.
 No libraries should be needed for running the perceptron implementation.
-The program should work with both python 2.x and python 3.x
+The program should work with both python 2.x and python 3.x.
+To use the plotting tools Python 2.x is recommended